GitZH-Chen/Awesome-Riemannian-Deep-Learning/README.md

-# Riemannian Deep Learning
+# Awesome Riemannian Deep Learning
-🌟 This repo contains papers, books, tutorials, and resources on Riemannian deep learning.
+🌟 This is an ongoing repo, containing resources on Riemannian deep learning.

 <details open>